 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical fixture in our homes that we utilize every day.
-We tend to think of the convenience of it for granted, but it’s vital to remember that it’s not a trash can.
-There are certain items that shouldn’t ever be flushed away down the toilet as they can cause blockage from the pipes or damage to sewer pipes.
+The toilet is a ubiquitous fixture in our homes that we utilize every day.
+There’s a tendency to accept its utility as a given, but it’s important to remember that it’s not a garbage can.
+There are certain things that shouldn’t to be flushed into the toilet as they can cause blockage from the pipes or damage to sewer pipes.

 Key Takeaways